aws-cloudformation/rain/docs/rain_ls.md

 ### Options

 ```
   -a, --all      List stacks across all regions
   -h, --help     help for ls
+  -n, --nested   Show nested stacks (hidden by default)
 ```

 ### Options inherited from parent commands